"Truth is beauty, beauty is truth..." (John Keats)

 Making has always been my biggest source of joy.
 Growing up on a Welsh mountain side without a TV gave me plenty of space to nurture my creativity.

-Now as an adult, creative projects have become my refuge from the busyness of everyday life; my “still point of the turning world” (TS Eliot).
+Now as an adult, creative projects have become my refuge from the busyness of everyday life; my “still point in the turning world” (TS Eliot).

-Making for me, is my meditation, using my hands to make brings my attention back into my body, it slows me down and after a while the chattering thoughts in my mind start to fade.
+Making, for me is my meditation; using my hands to make brings my attention back into my body and after a while the chattering thoughts begin to fade.
 I find increasingly that having a creative project on the go provides the perfect antidote to the addiction and distraction of social media.

 I strive to create beauty from a place of truth and it is a joy to be able to share my creations with the world.

-Marigold started out as a Primary School Teacher and taught for 15 years in inner city London Schools.
-Her career culminated in a headship at an East London Primary School but in 2018 Marigold took the brave plunge to follow her heart and pursue a career as an artist and maker.
+I started out as a Primary School Teacher and taught for 15 years in inner city London Schools.
+My career culminated in a headship at an East London Primary School but in 2018 I took the brave plunge to follow my heart and pursue a career as an artist and maker.

-For years she'd pour over books such as "Makers of East London" and "Hackney Studios" on Sunday afternoons, dreaming wistfully of a life as a maker and now she finds herself a fully fledge full-time maker with a studio in Hackney Downs!
+For years I'd pour over books such as "Makers of East London" and "Hackney Studios" on Sunday afternoons, dreaming wistfully of a life as a maker and now I finds myself a fully fledge full-time maker living in East London!

-Throughout her career in education, Marigold always really wanted to teach art.
-Personally, she found relief from the business of work in her many ongoing craft projects.
-She views craft projects and learning new creative skills as the perfect antidote to the over stimulus of the world of technology, internet and social media.
+Throughout my career in education, I always really wanted to teach art.
+Personally, I found relief from the business of work in my many ongoing craft projects.
+I view craft projects and learning new creative skills as the perfect antidote to the over stimulus of the world of technology, internet and social media.

-Growing up on a mountain in Wales without a TV gave Marigold plenty of time to develop her creativity.
-Coming from a family of crafters, the skills of sewing and embroidery were passed down to her through the generations of women.
+Growing up on a mountain in Wales without a TV gave me plenty of time to develop my creativity.
+Coming from a family of creatives - writers, architects, crafters, the skills of drawing, sewing and embroidery were passed down to me through the generations.